 Researchers have uncovered a serious vulnerability (CVE-2019-0090) in Intel’s CSME, which is unfixable and allows compromise of the hardware too.
 Intel CSME is known as the ‘root of trust‘.
 The vulnerability specifically lies in the ROM of the Intel Converged Security and Management Engine (CSME) and weakens the security foundation of Intel processors.
+Vulnerability Management Tool can be of assistance to prevent these attacks.

 Intel had released an advisory (INTEL-SA-00213) for this vulnerability in May 2019.
 The fixes then released handled only one exploitation vector which involved the use of the Integrated Sensors Hub (ISH).
 Positive Technologies mentions that there could be multiple other attack vectors for exploitation, which might need local or physical access to the system.
+Vulnerability Management System can resolve these issues.

-Let us take a look at the functionalities of CSME to better understand the impact and severity of this vulnerability.
+Let us take a look at the functionalities of CSME better to understand the impact and severity of this vulnerability.

 Importance of Intel CSME